fdaniel-alvarez-dev/devops-technical-articles/articles/01-aws-cdk/README.md

-Here's the formatted and validated content from the README.md file in the `fdaniel-alvarez-dev/devops-technical-articles` repository:

----

 # AWS CDK Mastery: Deploy Production-Grade Infrastructure as Code with TypeScript in 60 Minutes (2024 Guide)

 Master AWS CDK with battle-tested patterns, save 40% on cloud costs, and automate your entire infrastructure deployment pipeline.